shiragannavar/datastax_nsb/README.md

  - Connect to Victoria Metric UI at http://<ip>:8428
  - Connect to Grafana at http://<ip>:3000 and:
    - Create a prometheus datasource in Grafana - NOTE determine and use the private ip for the docker process:
-        - to determine that ip, use ifcinfig and look for the settings for the docker0 interface. will look something like
+        - to determine that ip, use ifconfig and look for the settings for the docker0 interface. will look something like
            docker0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
-           inet 172.17.0.1  netmask 255.255.0.0  broadcast 172.17.255.255
+           inet <span style="color:blue">172.17.0.1</span>  netmask 255.255.0.0  broadcast 172.17.255.255
    - create an service account and api token in the grafana UI - NOTE, make sure to give the SA admin rights this token is added to a ~/.nosqlbench/grafana file you create
    -  create or import included dashboard - the example dashboard is setup using 'prometheus' as the